microsoft/WhatTheHack/044-AzureIntegrationServices/Student/Challenge-03.md

 ## Introduction

-You would like to create a CI/CD pipeline to deploy your environment using your IaC templates. <more notes here>
+You would like to create backend APIs. <more notes here>

 ## Description
-As a cloud engineer, you would like to be able create a CI/CD pipeline to perform automated deployment of integration environment.
+You should be able to create APIs running as Function App and API App and configure them as backend APIs.

 ## Success Criteria

 You should be able to:
+1. Create Function App
-1. Create a CI/CD pipeline
+1. Create API app
-1. Deploy your environment using the Bicep templates from Challenge 01
+1. Configure API and Function App in API Management

 ## Learning Resources